4ndr3wP/AI-Tutor_Deakin/README.md

 Run `./ai-tutor.sh` to see all available commands and their descriptions.

 **⚠️ Important:**
-- Backend startup may take minute to load the 27GB microsoft/phi-4 model
+- Backend startup may take minutes to load the 27GB microsoft/phi-4 model
 - Services run in **persistent tmux sessions** - survive SSH disconnection
 - Use `tmux attach -t ai-backend` to monitor backend startup progress
 - Use `tmux attach -t ai-frontend` to monitor frontend